Objecting to a property valuation

 Adelaide SA 5001

 The application form and further information are available from the Office of the Valuer-General:

 The Office of the Valuer-General will notify you of the decision in writing - the property value may be reduced, increased or stay the same.

-If the independent review valuer determines that the value should be altered by an amount greater than 10% of the Valuer-General's value, then that value will be adopted and the application fee refunded.
+If the independent review determines that the value should be decreased by an amount greater than 10% of the Valuer-General's original value, then the application fee will be refunded.